Hi! I’m Kat Brown. This is my blog, Exotic Maypole.

 “I see the posters now,” my friend Scott said.
 “Kat Brown: Exotic Maypole!”

 When not being shouted at by men in streets warning me that I am very tall, I live in Camberwell, in the twee-est area of London not already trademarked by the BBC’s teatime drama department.
-I sing in a south London choice called Pop-Up Choir, ride horses in Dulwich, go to the theatre and leave at the interval if I don’t like it or the seats are cutting off my circulation.
+I sing in a south London group called The Pop-Up Choir, run, ride horses in Dulwich, go to the theatre and leave at the interval if I don’t like it or the seats are cutting off my circulation.

 I’ve written for The Times, Empire, The Sunday Times, GamesMaster, the guardian, The Spectator, More and others.
 I’m very interested in mental health, computer games and musicals and am mildly obsessed with The Archers.